The Student Portal is a website (students.allinlearning.com) students can log into with Chromebooks, computers, tablets, or smartphones in order to:

 - Activate the Assessment

-In the Lessons/Assessments tab of your ALL In Learning account, find your lesson and click Activate>"Use with Engage & Learn," and choose your class.
+In the Lessons/Assessments tab of your ALL In Learning account, find your lesson and click Activate >"Post to Student Portal (Engage & Learn)," and choose your class.
 (If you haven't yet created a lesson, see this article for a lesson with on-screen questions or this article for a quick key to go with a printed test you already have.)

 - Teacher Chooses Activation Options

-Next, you'll be prompted to choose what options you'd like to use, like whether you want the questions downloaded to the device or will use a hard copy test, if you want them to see their results or not, if you want them to see which questions they missed, if you want them to see what the correct answer was, etc.
+Next, you'll be prompted to choose what options you'd like to use, like whether you want the questions downloaded to the device or will use a hard copy test, if you want them to see their results or not, if you want them to see which questions they missed, if you want them to see what the correct answer was, if you want students locked out if they click outside the browser tab, etc. Once you've made your selections, click "Activate."

 - Teacher Monitors Progress